 We're glad to be able to dedicate our full-time resources towards self-hosting, which in the past has proved difficult to do, due to a disharmony in economic alignment.
 As an independent company with revenue coming only from our subscribers, our business instincts have coerced us to centralize focus towards efforts which procure the "next day's meal," so to speak.

 Our new approach to self-hosting economics can be summed up as: freemium clients, free server.
 That is, using our official client distributions entitles you to the same free functionality as everyone else, but does not entitle you to gain free access to advanced client features we build that are intended to procure funding for our product.
-However, because both our server and clients are 100% open-source, users are free to compile their own version of the client applications that removes paywalls, for example.
-We remain staunchly committed to free as in speech open-source software, and committed to free as in beer only to the extent that our economics allow.
+Users are free however to compile and run their own personal version of the client applications that removes paywalls, for example.

 Resources to help you on your way: